2bndy5/daily-wallpaper-images/README.md

 [Rinf](https://pub.dev/packages/rinf) framework.

 Signals sent between Dart and Rust are implemented using signal attributes.
-If you've modified the signal structs, run the following command to generate the corresponding Dart classes:
+If you've modified the any structs/enums in the "native/hub" crate's `signals` module, run the following command to generate the corresponding Dart classes:

 ```shell
 rinf gen